 So the big question: what cleans stainless steel appliances the best?
 And in the safest way for our families?
 Vinegar and olive oil!

 DIY Stainless Steel Cleaner How-To

-- Spray the cleaning solution directly on the fridge.
+Spray the cleaning solution (vinegar + water) directly on the fridge.
 Be generous with it.

-- Look closely, and you’ll see that your stainless steel appliances have a distinct grain direction - it will be going either vertically or horizontally.
-All of mine have horizontal grain.
+Look closely, and you’ll see that your stainless steel appliances have a distinct grain direction - it will be going either vertically or horizontally.
+(All of my Samsung and GE appliances have horizontal grain.)
 Take a soft cloth or a microfiber cloth and wipe your appliances with it going with the grain.
 You'll notice that while some marks will wipe off, others won't.
 And that's okay for now!